moxystudio/next-with-moxy/docusaurus/docs/what-is-included/browser-support.md

 ---
 id: browser-support
-title: Browser Support
+title: Browser support
-sidebar_label: Browser Support
+sidebar_label: Browser support
 ---

 By default, this boilerplate is configured to support the latest two versions of the most popular desktop and mobile browsers.